The Spectral Approach to Linear Rational Expectations Models: Ill-Posedness and Regularization

 \subsection{Discontinuity}

-Even if one remains unconvinced of the importance of selecting the particular solution based on sound economic reasoning, there remains the problem of discontinuity.
-The issue of discontinuity of solutions to LREMs seems to be either ignored or not quite well understood in the literature.
-To the author's knowledge, \cite{generic} is the only acknowledgement of this phenomenon in the LREM literature.
+We have established in Lemma \ref{lem:existencephi} that the set of all solutions to \eqref{eq:lremfreqcompact} is of the form $\boldsymbol{M}^{(-1)}\boldsymbol{N}I_n+\ker(\boldsymbol{M})$ for some right inverse $\boldsymbol{M}^{(-1)}$ of $\boldsymbol{M}$.
+In the course of proving Theorem \ref{thm:tykcont} below we will see that small variations of $M$ in the $\mu$--essential supremum norm lead to small variations in the orthogonal projection onto $\ker(\boldsymbol{M})$ in the operator norm.
+Unfortunately, small changes in $M$ in the $\mu$--essential supremum norm are not guaranteed to lead to small changes in $\boldsymbol{M}^{(-1)}\boldsymbol{N}I_n$ in the $H^m$ norm.
+Discontinuity can occur when $M$ falls inside the non-generic set $\mathcal{W}^{m\times m}\backslash\mathcal{W}^{m\times m}_\circ$.
 We will illustrate this discontinuity with the simplest possible example.
-It is, of course, possible to illustrate discontinuity using a more realistic example based on an LREM that is used in practice but doing so comes at the cost of analytic tractability as solving even the simplest multivariate LREMs can be quite cumbersome.
+It is, of course, possible to illustrate discontinuity using a more realistic example similar to \eqref{eq:nk} but doing so comes at the cost of analytic tractability, as solving even the simplest multivariate LREMs can be quite cumbersome.
+It is important to keep in mind that LREMs are typically parametrized purely on theoretical considerations, without any regard to statistical properties, so that elements of $\mathcal{W}^{m\times m}\backslash\mathcal{W}^{m\times m}_\circ$ are not expressly excluded from the parametrization \citep{onatski,generic}.

 Consider the following example,